-In the 1980s and 1990s, there were several ways for a computer user to go online.
+In the 1990s, there were several ways for a computer user to go online.

 the internet The Internet is a global system of interconnected computer networks.
 In the 1970s and 1980s, access was limited to computers that were part of a university or government network.
 Casual computer users first gained access in 1989.

-Usenet is a network of servers that allow participants to download files and post messages to newsgroups.
-Originally, servers were accessed by dialing into a Unix network.
-In the 1990s, many servers could also be accessed over the Internet, through an online service or with a web browser.
+Usenet was a network of servers that allowed participants to download files and post messages to newsgroups.
+The servers were originally accessed by dialing into a Unix network.
+In the 1990s, many servers could also be accessed through an online service or over the Internet.
 Usenet was the birthplace of FAQ (frequently asked questions), and in 1994 it was the site of the first major spam incident.

-E-mail services offered e-mail accounts to businesses, organizations and computer hobbyists on a subscription basis.
+E-mail services made it possible for businesses, organizations and computer hobbyists to create e-mail accounts on a subscription basis.
 Popular e-mail services in the 1990s included MCI Mail, Easylink, AT&T Mail and Sprintmail.

-Online services are subscription-based networks for PC users.
+Online services were dial-up information networks for computer hobbyists.
 In the 1990s, online services provided e-mail, chat rooms, instant messaging, forums, shopping, databases and games for their members.
 In 1995, the most popular online services were America Online, CompuServe, Genie, Delphi, Prodigy and the MSN Network.

 the internet vs. the web Today, the terms Internet and World Wide Web are used to describe the same thing: using your computer and a service provider to go online and access a seemingly endless number of web pages and websites.